 The wife made an application to the court seeking further spousal maintenance orders, such that the husband pay to the wife $3,000 per week.
 The husband sought a discharge of the previous spousal maintenance orders and a fresh consideration of the necessity of any order being made in favour of the wife.

 In determining the application, the Court considered whether there exists a point in time where it is no longer appropriate for an order for spousal maintenance to continue, such as retirement or anticipation of retirement.
 The Court held that the wife still had a need for spousal maintenance as she was unable to support herself adequately from her own income.
 The husband was thereby ordered to continue paying spousal maintenance of $500 per week with no date upon which the order would cease.

 The Court also considered whether the receipt of NDIS payments had an impact on spousal maintenance payments.
 Justice Cronin held that the wife was not entitled to argue that any shortfall in the budget from her NDIS payments should be met by the husband as part of her maintenance claim, as this would go beyond the intention of the scheme.

 How Etheringtons Solicitors can help with your family law matter

 A party’s obligation to pay spousal maintenance may be discharged in various ways including through periodic and regular payments or by way of a lump sum payment.
 It may also exist for different periods of time.
 The calculation of and assessment for the need of spousal maintenance requires a deep understanding of family law and the time limits which apply.
-If you know someone who needs help and would like to have a confidential discussion, please arrange for them to call Etheringtons Solicitors on (02) 9963 9800 or contact us via our contact form.
+If you need legal advice regarding separation and spousal maintenance, please contact Etheringtons Family Lawyers in North Sydney on (02) 9963 9800 or via the below contact form.